nilpunch/massive-ecs/README.md

-# massive - sparse set ECS, featuring rollbacks
+# massive - Sparse Set, featuring rollbacks

 Made for a fast paced online multiplayer games with prediction-rollback netcode.

 This is a **library**, not a framework.
 Thus, it doesn't try to take control of the user codebase or the main game loop.

+ECS extension will be available soon.

 # Samples